 What is a Teapot?
 Ti/pot, a noun describing a pot with a handle, spout, and lid, in which tea is brewed and from which it is poured.

-Unfortunately the teapot is becoming less used in the modern world because of the massive use of teabags in our Western culture.
-I can guarantee that loose leaf tea leaves in a teapot make far superior tea even if a little more time consuming.
+Unfortunately, teapots in the modern world are used less because of the massive use of teabags.
+I can guarantee that loose – leaf tea leaves in a teapot make far superior tea even if a little more time-consuming.

-Where did Teapots come from?
-The teapot originally is said to have come from China during the Yuan Dynasty where the shape was derived from ceramic kettles or wine pots.
+What is the origin of the Teapot?
+The Teapot initially is said to have come from China during the Yuan Dynasty and derived from ceramic kettles or wine pots.
 These were made of bronze and other metals and were a feature of Chinese life for thousands of years.
-By the Ming Dynasty, teapots were widespread in China and some have survived until today and are on display in the Flagstaff House Museum of Teaware dated to 1513.
+By the Ming Dynasty, teapots were widespread in China, and some have survived until today and are on display in the Flagstaff House Museum of Teaware dated to 1513.

-In the 17th century tea was shipped from China to Europe when the export of spices and luxury goods began.
+In the 17th century, tea was shipped from China to Europe when the export of spices and luxury goods began.
 The ships also brought the tea and porcelain teapots.
-The majority of these early teapots were painted in blue and white underglaze being completely vitrified, and would withstand sea water without damage, so the teapots were packed below deck whilst the tea was stowed above deck to ensure that it remained dry.
+The majority of these early teapots were painted in blue and white underglaze being completely vitrified.
+They would withstand seawater without damage, the teapots were stowed below deck whilst the tea was stored above deck ensure that it remained dry.

-The pastime of Tea drinking in Europe was the preserve of the upper classes, because it was costly and the Porcelain teapots were particularly desirable because porcelain could not be made in Europe at that time.
+The pastime of Tea drinking in Europe was the preserve of the upper classes because it was costly, and the Porcelain teapots were particularly desirable because porcelain was unavailable in Europe at that time.
 Porcelain was not made in Europe until the German Meissen factory opened in 1710.
-These early European pottery houses began to make their own tea wares inspired by the Chinese designs.
-In colonial America too, Boston became the center for silver production and artistry including silver Teapots.
+These early European pottery houses began to make their tea wares inspired by the Chinese designs.
+In colonial America too, Boston became the centre for silver production and artistry including silver Teapots.

 The Silver Tea Service

-The first silver service pots for tea were designed around 1730.
-Simple globular shaped designs appeared first and followed by straight-sided silver teapots, then the oval shaped teapots of the 1770’s made popular by The American patriot Paul Revere.
+The first silver service Teapots were not designed and made until 1730.
+Simple globular shaped designs appeared first and followed by straight-sided silver teapots, then the oval-shaped teapots of the 1770s made famous by The American patriot Paul Revere.
 By the 1780’s footed teapots appeared, designed to protect tabletops from heat scarring.

-Although pewter teapots appeared in the Georgian era for those unable to afford silver teapots, they were seldom produced in any number after the 1790’s.
-Reflecting the “classic” designs favored by the new French Republic, teapots were, for a short but beautiful period, shaped as a drum.
+Pewter teapots appeared in the Georgian era for those unable to afford silver teapots, although not in any significant number after the 1790s.
+Reflecting the “classic” designs favoured by the new French Republic, teapots were designed and made in a drum’s shape for a short period.

 All content Di Baker all rights reserved January 2020